xapple/crest4/README.md

                         The path where the search results will be stored.
                         This defaults to the output directory.
-However, if the search operation has already been completed before hand, specify the path here to skip the sequence similarity search step and go directly to the taxonomy step.
+However, if the search operation has already been completed beforehand, specify the path here to skip the sequence similarity search step and go directly to the taxonomy step.
 If a hits file exists in the output directory and this option is not specified, it is